SaraPonzo/Academic-Project/garch-vs-sv-eni/README.md

 This project studies ENI’s daily return volatility over 2010–2024 by comparing **GARCH-family** models (sGARCH, EGARCH, GJR) with **Stochastic Volatility (SV)** specifications (including leverage and heavy-tailed).
 Using log returns, we estimate each model and generate one-step-ahead volatility forecasts.
 Performance is evaluated via **AIC**, **RMSE** against a realized-volatility proxy, and **risk backtesting** (VaR/ES).
 We also apply **changepoint detection (PELT)** to identify volatility clusters and use **Extreme Value Theory (GEV)** on monthly maxima/minima to characterize tail risk.

 ---
+###Volatility Modeling for ENI (2010-2014): GARCH Family vs Stochastic Volatility with EVT on Tail Risk
 ---

 ## TASK : Make a comparison between GARCH and stochastic volatility models.

-To accomplish the task we have decided to analyse the behavior of ENI over the 2010-2024 period by:
+To accomplish the task, we have decided to analyse the behavior of ENI over the 2010-2024 period by:

 1. Fitting 3 types of GARCH : standard, exponential and gjr.